-Hawaiian Macaroni Salad is perfect for any luau or Hawaiian plate lunch paired with kalua pork and spam musubi.
+Hawaiian Macaroni Salad is an easy to make pasta salad side dish for any luau, potluck, or Hawaiian plate lunch craving when paired with sticky rice, kalua pork, and spam musubi.

 There’s something special about Hawaiian Macaroni Salad that’s hard to explain.
 For me it’s the unique tangy flavor of the dressing paired with the pure nostalgia of having a Hawaiian plate lunch.
 I can’t make Kalua Pork or Spam Musubi without my family asking me to make this as well.

 You typically get a nice big scoop of this at any Hawaiian restaurant right next to your sticky rice and meat.
 Some other pairings that would work well other than kalua pork are grilled teriyaki chicken or beef and spam.

 It took a long time to get this Hawaiian Macaroni Salad right but now all I have to remember is to make it the night before.
 Don’t be tempted to try to make it right before you are going to serve it because it needs that overnight rest for all of the flavors to meld.

 How to make Hawaiian Macaroni Salad: